Ultrafast Sampling-based Kinodynamic Planning via Differential Flatness: Evaluation

-\NEW{\cref{table:panda_results} compares our kinodynamic planner and the baseline, in terms of the total planning time, the final trajectory's length, and the collision risk, for each environments and overall}.
+\cref{table:panda_results} compares our kinodynamic planner and the baseline, in terms of the total planning time, the final trajectory's length, and the collision risk, for each environment and overall.
 On average, we are able to generate a valid trajectory in around $3.5ms$, and in less than $1ms$ for $75\%$ of the problems, while the baseline's total planning time is consistently around $4.5ms$ for almost all problems.
 While VAMP can generate a collision-free geometric path fast, the baseline's total planning time is dominated by the \mbox{TOPP-RA} time.
-Our approach, instead, spends most of the time in the kinodynamic \mbox{RRT-Connect} planner, as we directly enforce the dynamics constraints in the RRT tree construction.
-Across all the problems, the baseline offers shorter trajectory but, more importantly, poses a collision risk of $\sim 30\%$ on average, highlighting the benefit of our approach with guarantees of collision-free trajectories up to the sampling resolution. \cref{fig:panda_exp} visualizes the trajectories from our kinodynamic RRT (bottom) with no collisions and from the baseline (top) with collided configurations shown in red.
+Our approach, instead, spends most of the time in the \mbox{\FLASKRRTC} planner, as we directly enforce the dynamics constraints in the RRT tree construction.
+Across all the problems, the baseline offers a shorter trajectory but, more importantly, poses a collision risk of $\sim 30\%$ on average, highlighting the benefit of our approach with guarantees of collision-free trajectories up to the sampling resolution. \cref{fig:panda_exp} visualizes the trajectories from our \FLASKRRTC (top) with no collisions and from the baseline (bottom) with collided configurations (red).

 For the \emph{table under pick} and \emph{table pick} environments, our total planning time is approximately $\sim 15$ times faster than that of the baseline, while maintaining $\sim 4$ times shorter time for the \emph{box}, \emph{bookshelf thin} and \emph{bookshelf tall} environments.
 For the \emph{bookshelf small} and \emph{cage} environments, our approach is slightly slower on average.
 Yet, it is still $\sim 8$ times faster for $75\%$ of the \emph{bookshelf small} problems, suggesting that there are certain challenging cases in those environments that our approach takes slightly longer than the baseline to plan, but still achieves milliseconds of planning time.
-We emphasize that even though the baseline can be faster in those cases, it still leads to a significant risk of collision, around $30\%$ of the \emph{bookshelf small} and \emph{cage} problems, \NEW{as shown in \cref{table:panda_results}}.
+We emphasize that even though the baseline can be faster in those cases, it still leads to a significant risk of collision, around $30\%$ of the \emph{bookshelf small} and \emph{cage} problems, as shown in \cref{table:panda_results}.